-The strategy is rolled out either through stand-alone services such as TV Now in Germany and Videoland in the Netherlands, or through national partnerships such as Salto in France.
+The strategy is rolled out either through stand-alone services such as RTL+ in Germany and Videoland in the Netherlands, or through national partnerships such as Salto in France.

 In November 2020, RTL Deutschland and Deutsche Telekom announced a strategic partnership.
-The partners integrated the RTL streaming service TV Now Premium in Deutsche Telekom’s TV offer, Magenta TV.
-Since then, the price plans for both Magenta TV Smart and Magenta TV Smart Flex include TV Now Premium without any additional fee for customers.
-Both companies have also agreed to increase cooperation in advertising technology, advertising sales and content, with a special focus on addressable TV.
-First tests in 2021 will be based on RTL Group’s ad-tech solutions, Smartclip and Yospace, and will be open for additional partners from the media and TV industry.
+The partners integrated the RTL streaming service RTL+ Premium within Deutsche Telekom’s TV offer, Magenta TV.
+Since then, the price plans for both Magenta TV Smart and Magenta TV Smart Flex have included RTL+ Premium with no additional fee for customers.

 In March 2021, RTL Deutschland and Sky Deutschland announced an agreement for closer collaboration in the areas of streaming and content.
-TV Now Premium has been available for an additional premium on the Sky Q platform since June 2021.
-As part of the agreement, Sky exclusively sub-licenses Formula One free-to-air rights to RTL Deutschland for the seasons 2021 and 2022.
+RTL+ Premium has been available for an additional premium on the Sky Q platform since June 2021.
+As part of the agreement, Sky exclusively sub-licenses Formula One free-to-air rights to RTL Deutschland for the 2021 and 2022 seasons.

 RTL Group’s content business, Fremantle, is one of the world’s largest creators, producers and distributors of scripted and unscripted content.
-Fremantle has an international network of teams across production and distribution, operating in more than 25 countries, producing 12,700 hours of original programming and distributing over 30,000 hours of content worldwide.
+Fremantle has an international network of teams across production and distribution, operating in more than 25 countries, being responsible for around 12,000 hours of programming per year, and distributing content worldwide.

 Fremantle targets full-year revenue of €3 billion by 2025.
-To reach this goal and keep up with the increasing demand for content, RTL Group will significantly invest in Fremantle – both organically and via acquisitions – in all territories across scripted, non-scripted as well as factual shows and documentaries.
+To reach this goal and keep up with the increasing demand for content, RTL Group will invest significantly in Fremantle – both organically and via acquisitions – in all territories across drama and film, entertainment and factual shows and documentaries.

 Fremantle pursues three strategic goals: